taskless/taskless/docs/get-started/express.md

 Our `createQueue` function takes two arguments:

+1. The `name` of the Queue, making it easier to query and search later
-1. The `path` the API route is publicly reachable on.
+2. The `path` the API route is publicly reachable on.
 This is combined with your base url to create a full URL that Taskless should ping
-2. The `job` callback.
+3. The `job` callback.
 An async function that receives your job along with any additional metadata

 ## Routing to the Queue